roguewatt/via-framework/README.md

 ## Auditing

 A VRI-compliant system should be able to reconstruct, for each logical inference:

 - Reference Time
 - Valid Time
 - Forecast horizon
 - Applicable Forecast Period Mapping
 - Input record identifiers with their Valid Times and Issue Times
 - Selected record versions and the deterministic rule used to select them
+- Model version
+- Model-training run identifier
+- Training-data cutoff
+- Training-window boundaries
+- Feature-definition version
+- Hyperparameter or configuration version
+- Model-selection or promotion rule
+- Source-data version
+- Code or artifact version
 - Output record identifiers with their Valid Times and Issue Times
-- Model version
 - Run Cutoff

 For training datasets, the system should additionally record:

-- Sample Reference Time
+- Sample Reference Times
 - Target labels with their Valid Times and Issue Times
 - Dataset Cutoff
-- Training and test periods
+- Training, validation, and test periods
 - Target-buffer or label-completeness rule
+- Retraining policy
+- Feature-selection procedure
+- Hyperparameter-selection procedure

 ---